Fjell Fortress

 The gun emplacement has today a protective cover, which houses a café.
 The area around the emplacement has been changed a lot from what it looked like originally.
 Today, it is not representative for what it looked like during the years when the gun was mounted.

 The turret from Gneisenau with its three 28-cm guns in 1963.

 Remains from the armour placed in addition to the already existing turret-armor, when the gun was placed at Fjell.

-Fjell Fortress (/no/; Fjell festning, Festung Fjell), known during World War II as Marine-Küsten-Batterie 11./504 ('Marine Coastal Battery 11/504') is located on the island of Sotra in the former municipality of Fjell in Vestland county, Norway.
+Fjell Fortress (/no/; Fjell festning, Festung Fjell), known during World War II as Marine-Küsten-Batterie 11./504 ('Marine Coastal Battery 11/504') is located on the island of Sotra in Øygarden Municipality in Vestland county, Norway (it was part of Fjell Municipality in Hordaland county during World War II).

 History

 The fortress was built by the German occupation forces during the Second World War.
 The construction works were commenced late summer 1942, and completed so far that they could fire the main gun for the first time as early as in June-July 1943.
 The fort was a significant link in the coastal defence of Norway.
 Its main commission was to intercept the seaward approach to Bergen.

 The main gun was also to a certain extent employed in the interception of foreign aircraft raids against Bergen.

 The fortress has areas over and under the ground, with a network of tunnels two miles long on the surface and in the mountains.
 The fortress area is today the property of the Norwegian Armed Forces, while Stiftelsen Fjell festning are responsible for conducting the preservation and maintenance.

 After sending a petition, the municipal authorities was offered by the Norwegian Armed Forces, represented by Skifte Eiendom (the Norwegian Armed Forces's property management), to take possession of the fortress area without compensation.
 The offer was rejected by the municipal authorities.
 The future fate of Fjell Fortress thus remains uncertain as of 2008.